 command line.
 The script's name is the name of the MCU with

 .ld appended.
-Thus specifying -mmcu=xxx on the
+Thus specifying -mmcu=xxx on the gcc

-command line defines the C preprocessor symbol
+command line will define the C preprocessor symbol

 cause the linker to search for a script called xxx.ld.